raykrueger/docker-swarm-mode-scripts/README.md

 These scripts use docker-machine from the [Docker Toolbox](1) to create a docker swarm-mode cluster and clean it up when you're done.

+## prerequisites

+You will need docker-toolbox 1.12 for this to work.

 ## create-swarm

 Clone this repository and execute `./create-swarm`.
 This will build 6